DELETEFROMSOURCE Command Documentation

 filePath |

-string | Yes | Path to the source CSV file containing File IDs and Folder IDs. |
+string | Yes | Path to the source CSV file containing File IDs and Folder IDs.
+This can be outside the vault. |

 destroy |